wyhsirius/LIA-X/README.md

 ```

 ## Gradio Interface
-We recommend to use gradio interface to test the model.
-We provide both [online]() and local gradio interface.
+We recommend to use [gradio interface]() to test the model.
+To run it locally:

 ```bash
 python app.py